kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword counts the number of lines containing bin in the etc/passwd file 16-whatsnext displays lines containing root and 3 lines after them in etc/passwd file 17-hidethisword displays all the lines in etc/passwd that do not contain the patter bin
+15-countthatword counts the number of lines containing bin in the etc/passwd file 16-whatsnext displays lines containing root and 3 lines after them in etc/passwd file 17-hidethisword displays all the lines in etc/passwd that do not contain the patter bin 18-letteronly displays lines of ssh folde starting with a letter, caps included